 HC: So, what are you up to at the moment?

 DP: Writing a werewolf movie.
 We have a new take on the myth and we're incredibly excited about this one.
 Brett had a battle with cancer in his early twenties and it's served as an inspiration for this story.
 We're also on the fest tour with The Wretched.
 We have a ton of those on the horizon that we can't mention yet.

 HC: Brett and Drew T. Pierce, thank you very much.

-Related show tags: DEADHEADS, THE EVIL DEAD MORE FRIGHTFEST Interview with Cameron Macgowan, director of Red Letter Day
+Related show tags: DEADHEADS, THE EVIL DEAD MORE FRIGHTFEST Interview with Julien Seri, director of Anderson Falls